 5. Follow Through

-It's not enough to temporarily placate a customer.
+It's not enough to temporarily appease a customer.
 You must follow through on any of your promises.
 Likewise, continually update the customer until the situation is resolved.
 It is always better to over-communicate than to leave a client wondering if they've been forgotten.

 Set Realistic Goals